shihabhasan/call-for-service/README.md

 1. `cd /vagrant`
 2. `sudo pip3 install -r requirements.txt`
+3. `npm install` (installs front-end assets; do this when assets change)
+4. `webpack` (compiles front-end assets; do this when assets change)

 After that:

 1. `cd /vagrant/cfsbackend` (this is the shared directory with the repository)
-2. `python3 manage.py bower install` (installs front-end assets; only need to do this the first time/when assets change)
-3. `python3 manage.py runserver_plus 0.0.0.0:8000 --settings=cfsbackend.settings.local` to use the development server or `gunicorn cfsbackend.wsgi -b 0.0.0.0:8000 --settings=cfsbackend.settings.prod` to use what we will use in production
+2. `python3 manage.py runserver_plus 0.0.0.0:8000 --settings=cfsbackend.settings.local` to use the development server or `gunicorn cfsbackend.wsgi -b 0.0.0.0:8000 --settings=cfsbackend.settings.prod` to use what we will use in production

 To see whether Django is running properly, open a browser and point it to `localhost:8887` and you should see the app respond.
 The terminal where you have the VM open also should show that you hit the web app.

 When you are done working for the day, use `ctrl-c` to quit Django in the VM.
 Type `exit` to exit the VM.
 Then type `vagrant halt` to gracefully shut down the VM.
 Check in your changes, push to the repository, etc...

 The next day, when you're ready to work again, simply follow these instructions again.

 ### Front-end assets

-Front-end assets are managed by [Bower](http://bower.io).
-You have to run this in order to make the dashboard work.
+Front-end assets are managed by [Webpack](https://webpack.github.io/).
+If working on the front-end, you will need to run Webpack.

-1. `cd /vagrant/cfsbackend`
+1. `cd /vagrant`
-2. `python3 manage.py bower install`

-### Notes for Windows 7 Users

-* Running the VM in VirtualBox requires virtualization to be enabled in your BIOS.
-It may be disabled by default on RTI machines.
-If the VM fails to start after running `vagrant up`, try starting the VM directly via the VirtualBox GUI.
-An error with a message like "VT-x is disabled in the BIOS" indicates that you need to enter your machine's BIOS and enable virtualization.
-(The exact method for doing this will vary by motherboard.)

-* The `vagrant ssh` command requires `ssh.exe` to be in your `PATH`.
-Because ssh is shipped with git, the easiest way to do this is to add `C:\programs\Git\bin` (or wherever you installed git) to your `PATH`.
-Another option is to use Putty with the connection information provided by the output of the `vagrant ssh` command.
-However, the private key file provided by Vagrant isn't compatible with Putty.
-You'll first need to open the key in puttygen and convert it to a `.ppk` file, then you can tell Putty to use that file for authenticating.

-### Generating a database schema diagram

-In `/working_files/datadocs` is a shell script called `update_schema_diagram.sh`.
-Edit/use it to create a diagram of the database.
-However, you will have to install [schemacrawler](http://sualeh.github.io/SchemaCrawler/) first.
+2. `webpack -w` (this puts Webpack into watch mode, so it will recompile on changes)